-At June 30, 2022 and 2021, the District reported a liability of \$2,276,034 and \$3,246,542 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2021 and 2020 and the total pension liability used to calculate the net pension liability was determined by an actuarial calculation as of that date.
+At June 30, 2022, the District reported a liability of \$2,306,796 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2021 and the total pension liability used to calculate the net pension liability was determined by an actuarial calculation as of that date.
 The District's proportion of the net pension liability was based on the Districts share of covered payroll in the pension plan relative to the covered payroll of all participating TFFR employees.
-At June 30, 2021 and 2020 the District's proportion was .216013 and .212123 percent.

-For the year ended June 30, 2022 and 2021, the District recognized pension expenses of \$92,990.
+At June 30, 2021, the District's proportion was .218932% which was a decrease of .00081% from its proportion measured as of June 30, 2020.
+For the year ended June 30, 2022, the District recognized pension expenses of \$10,803.
 At June 30, 2022, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: